kartik-ebay/comscore-takehome/README.md

 * Install `pipenv` using the command `pip install pipenv`

-* Install the required project dependencies within the virtual environment with the command `pipenv install`
+* Install the required project dependencies within the virtual environment by executing the command `pipenv install`

 * Run the command `pytest` to run the unit tests.
-The code coverage reports will generated and displayed on the console.
+The code coverage reports will be generated and displayed on the console.

 ## Execution